 Cytoreductive surgery is a broad term for removing tumors throughout the abdomen.
 This includes tumors on the surfaces of organs in the abdomen as well as those found on the peritoneum, the lining of the abdomen from which peritoneal mesothelioma gets its name.

-HIPEC involves bathing the abdomen in chemotherapy that has been heated to a temperature deadly to mesothelioma cells.
+HIPEC involves bathing the inside of the abdomen in chemotherapy that has been heated to a temperature of 107 degrees, deadly to mesothelioma cells.
 The chemotherapy is then drained out of the abdomen.

-HIPEC has been contested by some in the medical community for being too aggressive, but survivors like Alexis attribute their survival to it.
-The procedure has risen greatly in use over the past decade.
+HIPEC has risen greatly in use over the past decade.
 In 2002, approximately 400 procedures were performed each year.
 Ten years later, over 1,300 were being performed each year across the United States.

 Coping With Survivor’s Guilt